Getting Started

 Note

-The behave docs provide additional helpful information on using behave with Django and various test automation libraries.
+The behave docs provide additional helpful information on using Behave with Django and various test automation libraries.